Almost £3bn in 20 years - January bargains & flops

 Year left: 2014 (to Atletico Madrid)

-After moving for a then British record transfer fee, Fernando Torres scored his only goal in the remainder of the season for Chelsea in April 2011.
+After moving for a then British record transfer fee, Fernando Torres scored his only goal in the remainder of that season for Chelsea in April 2011.

 Despite a tough start, the striker was part of the Blues' Champions League-winning team in 2012.
 He also won the FA Cup and scored in their 2-1 win against Benfica in the Europa League final in 2013.